1SI25031K/Pip-Forest/README.md

  Furthermore, I adopted PencilKit to provide a canvas and a variety of tools that allow the  imagination to run wild and redraw as many times as inspiration occurs.
 This brings the  “Pip&Forest” a flexibility unique to apps, which is unimaginable with picture books made from paper.
 I combined these powerful frameworks with the Fluent Emoji.The result is a truly special app that exceeds the boundaries of a picture book.
  As AI tools, I used Genmoji to help children recognize the role of forests at a glance.
 Then, I generated images of sparkle background and a lovely character on Image Playground.
 Otherwise, I asked question to the ChatGPT about how to improve maintainability and debug.
 Also, I asked it to analyze and point out areas for improvement to ensure that the UI is easy to operate even for preschool children.

--Used content that I don‘t have ownership rights:
-1.Fluent Emoji
-I used several Fluent Emoji of Microsoft Corporation as 3D visual elements of “Pip&Forest”.
-2.A Sound effect purchased from Audiostock Inc.
-I have used a sound effect “No.383579 Forest, Africa Africa_ Day Environment, Birds, Insects” purchased from Audiostock as a sound effect in the App in accordance with the terms of use of the work as specified by Audiostock Inc.